Chief Information Officer

 vCIO vs CIO

-People sometimes refer to a fractional CIO, meaning the role is part time and shared with other clients.
+People sometimes refer to a fractional CIO, meaning the role is part-time and shared with other clients.
 The fractional CIO performs similar functions as a CIO, but sometimes with reduced scope, tailored to fit specific business needs.

 A vCIO functions the same as that of a fractional CIO, except that the vCIO typically performs most duties from a remote location.

 When you enlist the services of a Managed vCIO, you receive both vCIO services and the services of an entire team of IT experts.
 You can customize the range of IT services you contract to suit your business needs and budget.
-A Managed vCIO can help you define your best business and IT solutions, identify staffing requirements to meet your IT needs, and provide support for areas where your staff lacks skill or expertise needed to achieve the desired business results.
+A Managed vCIO can help you define your best business and IT solutions, identify staffing requirements to meet your IT needs, and provide support for areas where your staff lacks the skills or expertise needed to achieve the desired business results.

 How Do I Decide if a Managed vCIO Works for My Company?